Miles of Smiles...and a few tears.

 In the last few months I found myself picking up the mantle and addressing certain people as, sweetheart, darling or honey.
 Not mere affectation but feeling heartfelt towards people and expressing that in the same way Paula did.
 Maybe I’m channeling Paula after she stopped talking ... or shes' rubbed off on me over the years.

 What do I draw from all this dying stuff?
 Who knows?
 I guess I would like to speak with someone who’s in charge.
 But so far I’ve not found that person.
-I would like to talk to the master designer and tell him/her that their design is seriously flawed and needs work.
+I would like to have an audience with the master designer and tell him/her that their design is seriously flawed and needs work.

 Maybe my future outlook can be summed up in the last line from the book Bang the Drum Slowly, — “From here on in, I rag nobody.”

-A while after Paula passed I was cleaning up her computer when I saw this document on the desktop.
+A short time before Paula passed I was cleaning up her computer when I saw this document on the desktop.
 I clicked on it and this is what it said:

 If you are reading this, I am no longer physically here.
 First know that I love you and always will.